-In relation to fair value hedges which meet the conditions for hedge accounting, any gain or loss from re-measuring the hedging instrument to fair value are recognized immediately in the consolidated income statement.
+In relation to fair value hedges which meet the conditions for hedge accounting, any gains or losses from re-measuring the hedging instrument to fair value are recognized immediately in the consolidated income statement.
 The hedged item is adjusted for fair value changes relating to the risk being hedged and the difference is recognized in the consolidated income statement.